 When conducted on a bipartisan basis, with a commitment to finding the facts and uncovering the truth, congressional oversight fulfills the checks and balances envisioned by the Constitution, fosters bipartisan legislative relationships, engenders public trust in legislatures, and improves policy and government programs.

-In June 2017, the Levin Center at Wayne Law hosted a Scholars Roundtable on Congressional Oversight.
+In June 2017, the Levin Center for Oversight and Democracy hosted a Scholars Roundtable on Congressional Oversight.
 This event was the first of its kind in the United States, bringing experts from across the country to Detroit to encourage increased academic research into the legal, political and historical aspects of congressional oversight investigations, techniques and effectiveness, and its role in the constitutional system of checks and balances.
 The Wayne Law Review Symposium built upon the energy and momentum from that gathering.

 Read the Levin-Bean law review article: “Defining Congressional Oversight and Measuring Its Effectiveness” (pdf)